egorlitvinenko/runawfe-utils/README.md

 # runawfe-utils
-Utils for editing runawfe business processes
+Utils for editing business process files in runawfe.org.